How to Clear RAM Cache, Buffers, and Swap in Linux Without Reboot

 Like any other operating system, GNU/Linux has implemented memory management efficiently and even more than that.
 However, if any process is eating away your memory and you want to clear it, Linux provides a way to flush or clear the RAM cache.

-In this article, we will explore how to clear RAM memory cache, buffer, and swap space on a Linux system to enhance overall performance.
+In this article, we will show you how to clear RAM memory cache, buffer, and swap space on a Linux system, along with when you should (and shouldn’t) do it.

 Understanding RAM Memory Cache, Buffer, and Swap Space